Seven Social Media Tips for New/Aspiring Authors

 There’s nothing that puzzles me more than the follow-back culture.
 It’s most prevalent on Twitter, and it’s the expectation or practice of following someone just because they followed you.
-Or expecting them to follow you, just because they followed you.
+Or expecting them to follow you, just because you followed them.
 There are actual apps/programs you can run to see who you follow that doesn’t follow you back—and it will batch unfollow them?!

 I can’t even with this.
 I know it's common, the norm, even, but I truly don't understand it.

-Follow someone because you want to follow them—because you find what they have to say interesting, or because you want to stay current on their book releases.
+Follow someone because you want to follow them—because you find what they have to say interesting, or because you enjoy what they're putting out there.
 Don't follow someone solely with the intent/expectation that they’ll follow you back.

-I know some people view follow-back as a courtesy.
+I know some people view follow-back as an expected courtesy.
 I enthusiastically disagree.
-It turns social media into a weird numbers-oriented game rather than a quest for quality content.
+It turns social media into a pointless numbers-oriented game rather than a quest for quality content.

 #7 | Be wary of social media advice/how to articles.

 Yup, that absolutely includes this one.
 Remember what I said?
 Second-guess everything.
 Especially if it doesn't feel right.
 Trust your gut.
 If something makes you wrinkle your nose and doesn’t sit right, sleep on it.
 If it still feels funky to you in the morning, it means it’s not the right strategy for you.